johnmarkschofield/git-class-notes/gitnotes.md

  ```
  Root-commit is something you see only on first commit to a repo.
- Hash is a unique ID for that
+ Hash is a unique ID for that commit.

 ### Git architecture